matshalagavimbai-systems-dev/My-System-Devs/README.md

 # My-System-Devs
-Contains a short profile REDAME to discuss my interests, skills and background
+Contains a short profile README to discuss my interests, skills and background